 The Group transacts mainly in Singapore dollars, which is the functional currency of all the Group's operating subsidiaries.
-However, the Group retains a large part of its proceeds from the Share Offer in Hong Kong dollars which contributed to an unrealised foreign exchange loss of approximately \$\$30,000 (2019: loss of approximately \$\$28,000) as Hong Kong dollars depreciated (2019: depreciated) against Singapore dollars.
+However, the Group retains a large part of its proceeds from the Share Offer in Hong Kong dollars which contributed to a foreign exchange gain of approximately \$\$96,000 (2020: loss of approximately \$\$30,000) as Hong Kong dollars appreciated (2020: depreciated) against Singapore dollars.